vran-dev/PrettyZoo/README.md

 # What

-[PrettyZoo](https://github.com/vran-dev/PrettyZoo) is an GUI for [Zookeeper](https://zookeeper.apache.org/) created by JavaFX and Curator Framework, You can download from [Release](https://github.com/vran-dev/PrettyZoo/releases)。
+[PrettyZoo](https://github.com/vran-dev/PrettyZoo) is a GUI for [Zookeeper](https://zookeeper.apache.org/) created by JavaFX and Curator Framework, You can download from [Release](https://github.com/vran-dev/PrettyZoo/releases)。